danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-09-ml-detects-decorative-images.markdown

 Project code can be found [here](https://github.com/danny-briskin/classifyIt.git)

 # Summary
-The idea of usage Machine Learning technologies in automation testing is not a brand new.
+The idea of using Machine Learning technologies in automation testing is not brand new.
 I believe that once, in the future a fully qualified artificial intelligence will perform all testing activities.
-But even now, we can replace a tedious and boring work of a manual tester work with a quite fast and robust automation script.
-An implementation in a form of API/service packed in a Docker container makes it flexible, reliable, maintainable, testable and scalable solution.
+But even now, we can replace the tedious and boring work of a manual tester work with a quite fast and robust automation script.
+An implementation in the form of API/service packed in a Docker container makes it flexible, reliable, maintainable, testable and scalable solution.